palcsta/FullStackProject/README.md

 ```
 ./dbinstall.sh
 ```
-this will help you get the environment ready.
-In case you want to try back-end and front-end simultaneously run them separately.
+this will help you to get the environment ready.
+In case you want to try back-end and front-end simultaneously, run them separately.
 After this run ```npm install``` to setup your node environment.

 ## Back-end
-in case you want to run back-end just run ```npm start``` in the project's root directory(FullStackProject/)
+in case you want to run back-end just run ```npm start``` in the project's root directory(FullStackProject/) Backend runs in terminal
 ## Front-end
 in case you want to run front-end just run ```npm start``` in the continents/ directory(FullStackProject/continents/)